louadi/DIGGER/docs/README.md

   <em>Figure 17: NEASE starting page </em>
 </p>

-The results of the analysis will be stored for **7 days** and visible from the NEASE starting page (Previous Analysis).
+The results of the analysis will be stored for **7 days** and visible from the NEASE starting page (Previous Analyses).
 For large files, the running time might take up to several minutes.

 The resulting 'Overview' page contains:
 - the general information about the number of genes with AS that affect any known protein feature;